COOK'S LUCK $14

 The poems in Cook’s Luck (Finishing Line Press, 2012) did not want to be shaped into the familiar lyrics and free verse narratives Susan Glassmeyer is accustomed to writing.
 They persisted instead as prose vignettes on diverse subjects, from comical to serious to meditative.
 All share a common theme of hunger and a longing to feed that hunger.
 The meal grows in size with the smallest poem introducing the book and the longest poem satisfied to occupy the closing page.

-For a signed copy of Cook's Luck, please contact Susan directly.
+To purchase a copy of Cook's Luck, please contact Susan directly.

 Placing Second in the 5K